cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Validity of Aggregation Parameters

-Aggregation parameters are valid for a given input share, if no aggregation parameter with the same level has been used with the same input share before.
+Aggregation parameters are valid for a given input share if no aggregation parameter with the same level has been used with the same input share before.
 The whole preparation phase MUST NOT be run more than once for a given combination of input share and level.